balena-io/etcher/README.md

 Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
-It protects you from accidentally writing to your hard-drives, ensures every byte of data was written correctly and much more.
-It can also flash directly Raspberry Pi devices that support the usbboot protocol
+It protects you from accidentally writing to your hard-drives, ensures every byte of data was written correctly, and much more.
+It can also flash directly Raspberry Pi devices that support [USB device boot mode](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/device.md).

 [![Current Release](https://img.shields.io/github/release/balena-io/etcher.svg?style=flat-square)](https://balena.io/etcher)
 [![License](https://img.shields.io/github/license/balena-io/etcher.svg?style=flat-square)](https://github.com/balena-io/etcher/blob/master/LICENSE)